Modular operads and the mathematics of complex networks

 - My paper with Luci Bonatto, Safia Chettih, Abigail Linton, Marcy Robertson and Nathalie Wahl on An infinity operad for normalized cacti has been published in Topology and its Applications.

 - After a long wait, and some visa delays, we managed to move and start our new jobs.
 As of February 2022, I am a lecturer at JCU.
 It's been a full-on first semester, so this site has been rather ignored.

 - Indigenising University Mathematics conference at the University of Newcastle 20-21 September 2021.
 Here are my reflections.
 (With corrections to the version included in the MQ Maths and Stats October newsletter.)

 - My long paper on Graphical combinatorics and a distributive law for modular operads has been published in Advances in Mathematics.
-It can be accessed without subscription for a limited time here.

 - The preprint of my paper on Brauer diagrams, modular operads and a nerve theorem for circuit algebras is available on the arXiv.